wcj365/py_data_workshop/README.md

   - Posit Workbench
   - VS Code

-If you don't have access to Posit Workbench, please
+If you don't have access to Posit Workbench, please contact anf_onboarding@gao.gov and Posit_Admins@gao.gov.

 ## Prerequisites

-Familiarity with the following is a plus:
+Familiarity with the following is prefered but not required:

   - Markdown
   - Python